 1. Customer referral program

 Customer referral programs leverage your existing customers to get new customers.
 Here are some resources to help you get started:

-Giveaways are a great financial advisor marketing tactic because they take a low amount of capital and have a high ROI (return on investment) Here’s our guide: https://referralrock.com/blog/small-business-giveaways/
+Giveaways are a great financial advisor marketing tactic because they take a low amount of capital and have a high ROI (return on investment).
+Read our guide to small business giveaways for more ideas.

-Customers don’t typically don’t make it a point to go and give you a review online.
-In extreme cases (extremely good and extremely bad) customers will go out of their way to give you a review, it’s the run of the mill happy customers you want to try to have them review you.
-Here are some tips to help separate you from other financial advisors:
+Customers don’t typically don’t make it a point to go and leave you a review online.
+It’s usually in the extreme cases (extremely good and extremely bad) when a customer will go out of their way to give you a review.
+To increase the chances of a happy customer leaving you a review, here are some tips to help separate you from other financial advisors:

 - Remind them you are on social media and or review sites